simprl/svgd/packages/codools/README.md

 ## Testing

-**Code Tools** integrates with [vitest](https://vitest.dev/) to support testing scenarios through the use of "stories".
+**Codools** integrates with [vitest](https://vitest.dev/) to support testing scenarios through the use of "stories".
 The sample test file provided in the usage section demonstrates how to describe and run test cases automatically.
 By dynamically mocking data and transforming code, you can validate both successful and error cases in your API functions.

 ## Contributing